How to Boil Crawfish

 - Add basket to water

-- Wait for water to boil, ~5-10 min (if you have a high water to crawfish ratio, it will be less time)
+- Wait for water to boil or about ~5-7 min (if you have a high water to crawfish ratio, it will be less time)

-- When timer goes off, dump 1.5 bags of ice into pot along with frozen corn(Shock the crawfish)
+- When timer goes off or 10 minutes in water has past, dump 1.5 bags of ice into pot along with frozen corn(Shock the crawfish)

 - Let them soak for 15 min, then start testing for spiciness, serve when spicy enough (I go ~ 30 min)